 - Bottom line: some orders will pay more, some will pay less.
 It's up to the individual Dasher if they want to accept or pass on an order.
 When asked about accepting or denying DoorDash delivery orders, Dasher Craig responded, "Here's what's kind of cool.
 You can see what the minimum payment will be on the app before I accept a delivery order.
 This way, I might turn down an a small order that's going to take me 25 minutes to deliver and will only pay me a couple of bucks, plus hopefully a tip.
 Chances are I'll get a bigger order with a larger payout if I wait a few minutes, especially during a really busy time.
 I wouldn't be able to accept and deliver that bigger order if I was stuck in traffic trying to deliver the smaller order.
 Sometimes, you have to take a gamble and see what might come down the line."

-- DoorDash pays a guaranteed minimum delivery fee of at least $1 plus 100% of any tips a driver receives.
-The minimum guarantee is calculated based on the size of the order, approximate driving distance, traffic delays, parking, and how long it takes for the food to be made and packed up at the restaurant.
+- The minimum guarantee is calculated based on the size of the order, approximate driving distance, traffic delays, parking, and how long it takes for the food to be made and packed up at the restaurant.

 A higher hourly DoorDash Guarantee wage will sometimes be offered during really busy times like during the Labor Day holiday or big TV watching times such as the SuperBowl or World Series, when people want food to be delivered to them.
-These guarantees can sometimes be $23 per hour while on a delivery.
 You just have to make a certain amount of deliveries to qualify.

 What fees does DoorDash take?

 DoorDash app allows customers to order food without having to leave their homes.
 A typical delivery apart from the cost of the food at the restaurant and local taxes would also include several fees: